Hagia Sophia Hurrem Sultan Bathhouse

-The Hagia Sophia Hurrem Sultan Bathhouse (Ayasofya Hürrem Sultan Hamamı, aka Hagia Sophia Haseki Bathhouse (Ayasofya Haseki Hamamı) and Haseki Hurrem Sultan Bathhouse (Haseki Hürrem Sultan Hamamı)) is a sixteenth-century Turkish bath (hamam) in Istanbul, Turkey.
-It was commissioned by Hurrem Sultan (also known as Roxelana), consort and wife of the Ottoman sultan Süleyman the Magnificent.
+The Hagia Sophia Hürrem Sultan Bathhouse (Ayasofya Hürrem Sultan Hamamı, aka Hagia Sophia Haseki Bathhouse (Ayasofya Haseki Hamamı) and Haseki Hürrem Sultan Bathhouse (Haseki Hürrem Sultan Hamamı)) is a sixteenth-century hammam (Turkish bathhouse) in Istanbul, Turkey.
+It was commissioned by Hürrem Sultan (also known as Roxelana), consort and wife of the Ottoman sultan Süleyman the Magnificent.
 It was designed by Mimar Sinan on the site of the historical Baths of Zeuxippus for the religious community of the nearby Hagia Sophia.

 Architecture

 The public bathhouse was constructed as a charitable project by architect Mimar Sinan in 1556.
 The 75 m long structure is designed in the style of classical Ottoman baths, having two symmetrical separate sections for males and females.
-Both sections, situated in a north–south direction, are on the same axis that was a novelty in Turkish bath architecture.
+Both sections, situated in a north–south direction, are on the same axis that was a novelty in Turkish bathhouse architecture.
 The men's section is to the north, while the women's section is to the south.